 As Edred's army returned south, Eric's Viking army caught up with its rearguard and 'made a great slaughter' at Castleford.
 In retaliation, the enraged Edred threatened to destroy Northumbria, the Northumbrians, fearful of his wrath, abandoned Eric and made reparations to Edred.
 The fountainhead of disaffection in the north appears to have been the wily Archbishop Wulfstan of York, Edred captured the troublesome Archbishop in 952 and imprisoned him at his castle of Judanburh.

-The Northumbrians later accepted Olaf Sihtricsson, a Viking from Dublin, as their ruler, to which Eric responded furiously and take over Northumbria for a second time.
-Finally in 954 Eric Bloodaxe was expelled for the second and final time and King Eadred of Wessex and England gained control.
+The Northumbrians later accepted Olaf Sihtricsson, a Viking from Dublin, as their ruler, to which Eric responded furiously and took over Northumbria for a second time.
+Finally, in 954 Eric Bloodaxe was expelled for the second and final time and King Edred of Wessex and England gained control.
 From then on York and Northumbria remained part of a united Anglo-Saxon kingdom.